wac-fiit/wac-textbook/book-src/dojo/03.ServiceMesh/090-metrics.md

    serve_from_sub_path = true @_important_@

    [security]
-   # enable iframe embedding in ufe-controller
+   # enable iframe embedding in polyfea
    # or to embed graphs in external pages
    allow_embedding = true